Global Education Initiative

 - Professional and Post-Secondary Education – JRS also offers programs that promote educational and professional goals for youth and adults.
 This can include language courses and professional skills trainings to promote sustainable livelihoods.

-Two years into the five-year campaign, JRS is well on its way to a successful GEI.
-The number of children and adults enrolled in JRS’s education and livelihoods training courses has increased by 54,987 after two years, more than half our stated goal.
+Three years into the five-year campaign, JRS is well on its way to a successful GEI.
+The number of children and adults enrolled in JRS’s education and livelihoods training courses has reached 253,496 after three years, over 53,000 then our initial goal.
 Significant new education initiatives for girls have been started in Chad and Malawi.
 In Kenya’s Kakuma refugee camp, a special needs education project is underway.
 A global Teacher Training Program has been designed and is being implemented in Africa and Asia.
 JRS’s post-secondary education programs are being refocused through needs assessments and market analyses.

 JRS/USA’s GEI Progress

-At the end of 2017, we have increased the number served by 54,987 (55% toward goal) and we’ve invested $13,934,523 in the GEI (39.8% of goal).
+At the end of 2018, we have accomplished the first of the GEI goals, reaching 253,496 people through our education and livelihoods programmes.
+We’ve invested $28.3 million in the GEI (81% of goal).
 JRS/USA has raised over $7.8 million towards this effort, including $1 million for secondary education in Africa and more than $2 million from the United States Government for our work in Chad.

 05 March 2019